abefimrs/dipti-final-exam-batch-2/README.md

    - Open a pull request and describe the changes you made.
 (10 marks)

-** Be prepared to explain your practical tasks and answer these questions in the viva session.
+**Be prepared to explain your practical tasks and answer questions in the viva session.**